Skip to main content

 Non-Custodial Wallet

-Non-custodial wallets shift security responsibility to the user: if the key is lost, the funds are unrecoverable.
+Non-custodial wallets shift security responsibility to the user: if all key material is lost, the funds are unrecoverable.
 This tradeoff is accepted because it eliminates counterparty risk.
-In an infrastructure context, non-custodial means the API or MCP server builds and returns unsigned transactions for the caller to sign with their own key.
+Modern non-custodial architectures include 2-of-2 MPC (where the wallet provider and the user each hold a share, and both signatures are required) and self-hosted local signing (where the user holds the entire key).

 How WalletSuite implements this